Supplier conditions of purchase can be found here.

 8.2 Subject to clause 8.3, if:

-8.2.1 the Customer gives notice in writing within four working days of discovery that some or all of the Goods do not comply with the warranty set out in clause 8.1;
+8.2.1 the Customer gives notice in writing within two Business days of discovery that some or all of the Goods do not comply with the warranty set out in clause 8.1;

 8.2.2 the Company is given a reasonable opportunity of examining such Goods; and